hollyschinsky/spotify-browser/module1.md

 ---

 ### Create a new Project
-1. Create a PhoneGap project using either the PhoneGap CLI or the PhoneGap Desktop Application you learned in the first workshop.
+1. Create a PhoneGap project using the PhoneGap CLI with the steps you learned in the beginner's workshop.
 For example:

         phonegap create pgworkshop com.yourname.workshop PGWorkshop